sdsdkkk/sdsdkkk.github.io/_posts/2015-12-31-vulnhub-fristileaks-writeup.markdown

 I thought that it was the root's password because of the name of the file, but it doesn't seem to be it.
 But I checked the file once again and see that it belongs to the user fristigod.
 I can su to fristigod now.

-But before that, I must spawn a tty.
+But before that, I must spawn a TTY.

 ~~~
 $ python -c 'import pty;pty.spawn("/bin/bash")'